microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 The public ControllerPoseSynchronizer.Handedness property's setter has been removed ([#7012](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/7012)).

+**MSBuild for Unity**

+This version of MRTK uses a newer version of MSBuild for Unity than previous releases.
+During project load, if the older version is listed in the Unity Package Manger manifest, the configuration dialog will appear, with the Enable MSBuild for Unity option checked.
+Applying will perform an upgrade.

 **ScriptingUtilities**

 The ScriptingUtilities class has been marked as obsolete and has been replaced by ScriptUtilities, in the Microsoft.MixedReality.Toolkit.Editor.Utilities assembly.
 The new class refines previous behavior and adds support for removing scripting definitions.